Notes

 Name

 Confucianism is named after the philosophical thinker, Confucius or Kong Fuzi who lived from 551-479 B.C.E.
-He was born in China and his teachings became widespread through all of eastern Asia. the name Confucianism is westernized, as it doesn't have a direct Chinese equivalent.
-In Mandarin, there are three main names, those being Rújiā (Philosphical school of the scholars), Rúxué (Teachings of the scholars) and Kǒngjiào (Teachings of Confucius).
+He was born in China and his teachings became widespread through all of eastern Asia.
+The name Confucianism is westernized, as it doesn't have a direct Chinese equivalent.
+In Mandarin, there are three main names that can be translated to Confucianism in English, those being Rújiā (Philosphical school of the scholars), Rúxué (Teachings of the scholars) and Kǒngjiào (Teachings of Confucius).

 Wood Clapper Bell